Food Corner

 Achcharu (Sri Lankan Pickle)

-Achcharu! mmm mouthwatering just by hearing the name.
-It is another pickle which is popular during the New Year season in Sri Lanka.
+Achcharu! mmm mouth watering just by hearing the name.
+It is another pickle that is popular during the New Year season in Sri Lanka.

 Recipes for Sri Lankan pickle and Polos Achcharu